Getting a great deal

 It said: 'On occasions, a provider may make a change to one of its policy details and forget to tell us, although our checks usually pick this up.'

-- Didn't give a breakdown of compulsory and voluntary excess on home insurance – it only shows the total excess
+- Didn't give a breakdown of compulsory and voluntary excess on home insurance – it shows only the total excess

 It said: 'We have recently enhanced how prices are presented on our car insurance results page, so that where a customer has selected that they want to pay monthly, their prices are ranked in order of total monthly instalments.’